Countdown to your dream dance vacation

 USS Arizona Memorial: A poignant tribute to those who lost their lives during the Pearl Harbor attack.

 Iolani Palace: The only royal palace in the United States, offering a glimpse into Hawaii's royal history.
+Their guided audio tour is not to be missed - make sure you book tickets in advance!

 Makapu'u Point Lighthouse Trail: A popular hike with stunning views of the Pacific Ocean, and in February you'll have a chance to see whales.
 The hike is paved and at a decent incline, but bring water and sunscreen.